We’ll see you in there.

 The order of the results in our guides are solely determined by our users.

+This wasn't an easy one, but we have put together a comprehensive guide to the best pizza in Toronto.
 Whether you’re in the mood to grab a New York-style slice, a Chicago deep dish or a Neapolitan pie, we’ve got you covered when it comes to options.
 There is nothing quite as heavenly as that leopard-spotted chewy dough -- topped with an acidic, yet balanced San Marzano sauce and of course fresh buffalo mozzarella.
 Mouth-watering and ready to be devoured -- here is our list of Toronto’s standout pizza joints.

 From the team behind Toronto's authentic Italian restaurant Sugo, Conzo's is serving up some equally delicious pies.
 The pizza cooks in a 650-degree wood oven and the results are absolutely remarkable.